 Failure to return from a leave of absence at the time agreed upon will normally result in immediate termination of employment.

-Requests for an extension of a general leave of absence should be submitted in writing or via email to your supervisor and then to Human Resources.
+Requests for an extension of a general leave of absence should be submitted in writing to your supervisor and then to Human Resources.

 FUNERAL/BEREAVEMENT LEAVE